ORESoftware/tubitv-demo/readme.md

 </details>

-To the contentqueue for a user, read from the contentqueue collection by user.
+To read the contentqueue for a user, read from the contentqueue collection by user.
 In the long run, we'd want to shard the db tables/collections by user.

 ## Create user